kirchnerdev22/ROLE-GEN/README.md

 # README-Generator
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
-This is a node-based README document generating tool.
-It is used to shorten the time and streamline the process of creating READMEs.
+This is a page that will generate informational summaries for your employees in your company.
+Using the information you provide.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)